-Emails show Amazon pressed Postal Service for mailbox outside warehouse before union vote
+Union appears headed to defeat in Amazon vote in Alabama

 “Speak for yourself!
 Mail your ballot here,” reads a banner on the tent.

 One reason the mailbox is controversial is that the NLRB, which is overseeing the election, rejected Amazon’s request to put ballot boxes at the warehouse for in-person voting.
-The board cited concerns about the safety of Amazon workers and agency staff members during the coronavirus pandemic in ruling that ballotsshould be sent to the NLRB by mail.
+The board cited concerns about the safety of Amazon workers and agency staff members during the coronavirus pandemic in ruling that ballotingshould be sent to the NLRB by mail.

 The use of social distancing procedures that Amazon employs at its warehouses to ensure workers do not get too close to one another during the pandemic “to monitor the line leading to the voting tent would give the impression of surveillance or tracking,” Lisa Henderson, the acting regional director of the NLRB’s Atlanta office, wrote in her ruling setting election rules.